 Specialties & expertise

 Parents of people in recovery

-Donna Torney is a Licensed Mental Health Counselor offering remote video therapy sessions and in-person sessions in Milton, MA.
+Donna Torney is a Licensed Mental Health Counselor offering remote video therapy sessions and in-person sessions in New Hampshire.
 She specializes in issues surrounding anxiety, depression, stress, grief and loss, and trauma through evidence-based techniques of Mindfulness-based Stress Reduction, Mindfulness-based Cognitive Therapy, Cognitive Behavioral Therapy, and Positive Psychology.